DCtheTall/webgl-raytracer/README.md

 # WebGL Raytracer
-WebGL Raytracer written in TypeScript and transpiled with Webpack
+WebGL Raytracer written in TypeScript and transpiled into ES5 with Webpack.